How to Optimize Your Website for SEO Purposes

 keyword mapping example

-The 1st keyword – “adwords” is too vague.
-Yes, it’s got a huge search volume, but lots of these searches come from people who want to learn about AdWords, and aren’t necessarily interested in purchasing your AdWords Management services.
+“Adwords” is too vague.
+Yes, it’s got a huge search volume, but many searches come from people wanting to learn about Google Ads, not necessarily interested in purchasing your PPC Management services.

-Let’s name the new sheet “search engine optimization”, and then assign it the “search-engine-optimization” category/sheet.
+Name the new sheet “search engine optimization,” and then assign it the “search-engine-optimization” category/sheet.
 We can change these names later if we discover better ideas.

 seo keywords and categories

-What about “seo services” and “seo company”?
-They belong to the “search engine optimization” category, so we will add them to the same sheet.
+“SEO services” and “SEO company” belong to the “search engine optimization” category, so we will add them to the same sheet.

 reputation management keywords

 Repeat the process until you go through all the keywords in the filtered list.
-Here are the categories that I have gotten after going through 300+ keywords.
+Here are the categories that resulted after going through 300+ keywords:

 Here’s the content of the “search engine optimization” sheet.